learn-co-curriculum/map-state-to-props-readme/README.md

 ...
 ```

-Finally, let's create a new method, `mapStateToProps`, and use __connect__ to
+Finally, let's create a new method, `mapStateToProps`, and modify our export
-wire everything together:
+statement to use __connect__ to wire everything together:

 ```javascript